-During the following year, 61 percent of small business owners expect to expand their companies.
+During the following year, 61% of small business owners expect to expand their companies.
 For many which will mean they’ll be looking for funding.
-What might surprise them is that they might be asked to sign a personal guarantee to secure funding.
+What might surprise them is that they might be asked to sign a personal guarantee to secure funding for their business.
 Below are seven things that you want to understand about personal guarantees.

 What’s a personal guarantee?

 A personal assurance is an unsecured written guarantee from a company owner and or company executive guaranteeing payment in an equipment rental or loan in case the company doesn’t pay.
 Because it’s unsecured, an individual guarantee isn’t tied to a particular asset.
 Nonetheless, in case of non-payment, a creditor can proceed after the guarantor’s assets.

 Why do bankers and creditors need a personal guarantee?

 Many lenders require a personal assurance as an “added assurance” that the operator or executive is dedicated to the company and is dedicated to repaying the gear loan or lease.
 A personal guarantee shows to your lessor or creditor that you’re a responsible small business owner and wishes to refund all of your company leases and or loans.